MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: : A Proposal for Editing Large Language Models

 \subsection{Evaluation Results}

-We apply {\ours} on GPT-J, Vicuna-7B~\cite{vicuna2023}, which is a fine-tuned model based on LLaMa~\cite{touvron2023llama}, as well as \texttt{text-davinci-003}~\cite{ouyang2022training, brown2020language}. \Tabref{tab:ours_comp} shows performance of {\ours} and MEMIT on {\dscf}.
-We find that with the same base model (i.e., GPT-J), {\ours} outperforms MEMIT significantly across all the settings while being more efficient and requiring no training.
-When incorporating {\ours} with a stronger LLM (\texttt{text-davinci-003}), {\ours} enlarges the performance gap substantially.
+We apply {\ours} on GPT-J~\cite{gpt-j}, Vicuna-7B~\cite{vicuna2023}, and GPT-3.5~\cite{ouyang2022training, brown2020language}. \Tabref{tab:ours_comp_cf_and_t} shows performance of {\ours} on {\dscf} and {\dst}.
+We find that with the same base model (i.e., GPT-J), {\ours} outperforms MEMIT and MEND significantly across all the settings while being more efficient and requiring no training.
+When incorporating {\ours} with a stronger LLM (GPT-3.5), {\ours} enlarges the performance gap substantially.
 This suggests that {\ours} works particularly well on strong base language models which can easily follow the instructions in our prompts.
 Along with its simplicity and efficacy, we think {\ours} can serve as a strong knowledge-editing baseline for future research.
-First, it does not require access to white-box model weights, so it is very extensible without any adaptation steps.
+First, it does not require access to white-box model weights, so it is very extensible without any adaptation.
 Second, our base language model remains intact, avoiding the pitfall of overfitting to editing facts or destroying existing capacities due to weight updates.
 Third, we store edits in an explicit memory component instead of injecting facts into model parameters, which provides greater controllability in removing or adding knowledge on the fly.

+We note that in order to answer multi-hop questions correctly after editing, the retriever we use in {\ours} needs to retrieve all the associated edited facts from the memory.
+In Appendix~\ref{app:retrieval}, we investigate how retrieval accuracy affects the performance of {\ours} when using GPT-3.5 as the base model.